U.S. Beer Industry

 Kegs, another option in packaging beer, are used in bars and catering establishments where beer is served “on draught.”
 Kegging involves filling carbonated pasteurized beer into sterile aluminum or stainless steel kegs of various sizes.
 Aluminum kegs are generally more popular than stainless steel kegs because they are lighter and more resistant to minor damage.
 Kegging fits into the cost structure for craft brewers with limited startup capital for bottling lines and low product output.

-Ch.
-19 Beer Spoilage Organisms
+Beer Spoilage Organisms

 Microbial contamination can originate from a variety of sources in the brewing process.
 Raw materials, air, brewing water, additives, and even pitching yeast can act as a constant supply of contaminants.
 Residues remaining in brewhouse tanks, pipelines, valves, heat exchangers, and packaging equipment harbor microorganisms too that represent a potential source of recontamination.
 Some of the effects of contamination range from comparatively minor changes in beer flavor and fermentation performance to gross flavor and aroma defects, turbidity problems, abnormal attenuation rates, and reduced yeast crops.

-Ch.
-20 Brewery Wastewater and Solid Waste Management
+Wastewater and Solid Waste Management

 The beer brewing process generates large amounts of wastewater effluent and solid wastes that must be disposed of or treated in the least costly way to meet strict discharge regulations set by government entities.

 Although beers are brewed from similar materials, beers throughout the world have distinctive styles.
 Their uniqueness comes from the mineral content of the water used, the types of ingredients employed, and the difference in brewing methods.
-In a strict sense, there are two classical beer styles, ales and lagers.
+In a strict sense, there are two classical beer styles—ales and lagers.
 However, in addition to ales and lagers, there are other classical beer styles such as wheat beers, porters, stouts, and lambics—to name a few—that merit differentiation.

 The brewing industry is subject to extensive government regulations at both the federal and state levels, as well as to regulation by a variety of local governments.
 Some of the regulations imposed at the federal and state level involve production, distribution, labeling, advertising, trade and pricing practices, credit, container characteristics, and alcoholic content.
 Federal, state and local governmental entities also levy various taxes, license fees and other similar charges and may require bonds to ensure compliance with applicable laws and regulations.
 Specific alcohol taxation (as opposed to more general sales taxes) is primarily a federal and state right although some states permit some additional local taxation.
 The brewing industry must also comply with numerous federal, state, and local environmental protection laws.